jackyspeed/aboutzhangshu/index.md

 ## Fundings

-As principal investigator
+As principal investigator:

 - Research in Deep Learning and Knowledge Graph Augmented Underwater 3D Scene Perception, funded by National Natural Science Foundation of China, China.
 - Research in Deep Learning and SLAM enhanced Human-Robot Interaction for Underwater ROV Control in Virtual Reality,  funded by China Postdoctoral Science Foundation, China.

-As participant
+As participant:

 - Research in Underwater 3D reconstruction, funded by the National Major Scientific Instruments and Equipments Development Project of National Natural Science Foundation of China, China.
 - Research in VR enhanced Human-Robot Interaction for underwater ROV, funded by the Shandong Provincial Natural Science Foundation, China.